Biology Major, B.S.

 3

-No more than 6 credits of any combination of GEOGRPHY 3230, GEOGRPHY 3520, and GEOGRPHY 4330 may apply to the major.
+No more than 6 credits total of any combination from ENVSS 3230, ENVSS 3520, and ENVSS 4330 may be counted toward the major.

 NOTE: Any of the courses above may also be taken at an accredited field station with departmental approval.